Data-Efficient Control of Polynomial Systems via Physics-Guided Quadratic Constraints

 To synthesize an R-CBC for a dt-IANPS under limited data, we first define data-conformity sets that capture consistency with the observed trajectory.
-We then introduce a physics-informed set that leverages approximate models derived from \emph{fundamental physical laws} to reduce the data requirement.
-This integration significantly mitigates reliance on large datasets while preserving rigorous safety constraints.
+We then introduce a physics-guided set that leverages approximate models derived from \emph{fundamental physical laws} to reduce the data requirement.
+This integration significantly reduces reliance on large datasets while preserving rigorous safety constraints.